Diram-Tabaa/dtabaa.github.io/_pages/cmu-course.md

 ## Spring 2022

 * ★★ 15-251: Great Theoretical Ideas in Computer Science
+  * GTI is by far one of the most well-structured and well-taught courses at CMU.
+  * The first half of the semester is admittedly a review from other courses, but eventually you get to the bulk of thought-provoking topics in CS.
+  * Many great ideas (pun intended), including but not limited to: Finite Automata, Turing Machines, Reductions and P vs NP.
 * ★ 15-210: Parallel and Sequental Data Structures and Algorithms

 * 16-311: Introduction to Robotics